 - Understand transformational patterns and best practices

-The management decision making elective is both reflective and challenging.
-It explores how you make decisions, how others may make them and how you can make better and more effective decisions with those around you.
+The managerial decision making elective is both reflective and challenging.
+It explores how you make decisions, how others may make them and how you can make better and more effective choices with those around you.